fershopls/findex-super-professional-app/README.md

 ## Highlights
 - Beautiful Composables in @/support.ts file!!
+- Sort value for tables for more natural sorting!
+EX.
+Sorting by file size on string would put together 11KB and 15MB.
+Using sort values, we can specify the value that should be used for sorting.
 - Using Antfu Vue Unplug & Auto import to ease development experience
 - Using tailwind for fast component prototyping and elegant styling
 - Using Vite for fast hot reload and TS support